 Electroless nickel has evolved substantially over time.
 Today’s best formulas have greatly improved brightness, hardness, and adhesion properties, as well as process advantages (fast plating rate, high bath stability, long bath life) that make it easier and more efficient to run.

-KTY Electroless Nickel – from the research labs of Uyemura-Japan, this process is the world’s first “heavy metal –free” EN.
+KTY Electroless Nickel from the research labs of Uyemura-Japan is the world’s first “heavy metal –free” EN.
 Lead, cadmium and other heavy metals traditionally used for adding brightness and stability have been eliminated.

 A further application-specific problem is that strike baths always deposit magnetic nickel, thereby limiting their use to applications where magnetism is not a factor.

 Uyemura’s electroless nickel for aluminum provides excellent adhesion through at least six MTOs.
 It does not employ a strike and adds no additional steps compared to normal aluminum preparation double zincating.

 Nimuden ANP Semi is uniquely suited for plating on aluminum metalized pads.

 Nimuden ANP-STRIKE low-temperature lead and cadmium free electroless nickel uniquely suited for plating on plastics, non-conductors and aluminum.
 Bath is specifically formulated without hazardous brighteners and stabilizers.